DecisionsDev/odm-docker-kubernetes/eks/README.md

     $ docker push <AWS-AccountId>.dkr.ecr.eu-west-3.amazonaws.com/dbserver:8.10.3.0-amd64
 ```

-#### Create a pull secret for  the Registry ECR
+#### Create a pull secret for the ECR Registry

 ```bash
 $ kubectl create secret docker-registry ecrodm --docker-server=<AWS-AccountId>.dkr.ecr.eu-west-3.amazonaws.com --docker-username=AWS --docker-password=$(aws ecr get-login-password --region eu-west-3)
 ```
-> NOTE: ecrodm is the name of the secret that will be used to pull the images from EKS
+> NOTE: ecrodm is the name of the secret that is used to pull the images from EKS.
 -----
 ### 3. Create an RDS Database (20 min)